Select Page

 How does this decision relate to Rackham’s strategic vision for graduate education?

 Rackham’s strategic vision reimagines graduate education at U-M in a way that is student centered and faculty led, and that emphasizes a holistic view of graduate training.
 The extension to 12-month Ph.D. funding assists programs and their faculty by promoting program excellence, equity, and the ability of faculty to recruit new Ph.D. cohorts.
-We believe that moving to a 12-month funding model will furthermore support the academic progress and success of Ph.D. students as measured by completion rates and time to degree.
+We believe that moving to a 12-month funding model furthermore supports the academic progress and success of Ph.D. students as measured by completion rates and time to degree.
 In addition, we continue to hear from programs and faculty about their ongoing needs to sustain and advance the graduate research and scholarship that is at the core of Ph.D. training, and we appreciate that these needs and opportunities vary by discipline.
 We will continue to listen to the needs of faculty and programs, including their perspectives on costs.
-We will study and benchmark these factors, and report our findings to Rackham chairs and directors during the 2023–24 academic year.

-Whose funding will be extended to include spring/summer stipend?
+Whose funding has been extended to include spring/summer stipend?

 Spring/summer funding needs for Rackham Doctor of Musical Arts (D.M.A.) students and Ph.D. students on the Dearborn campus will be addressed separately by Rackham and their respective schools and colleges.